 Make sure that honesty is a key feature of your one-on-ones and check-ins.
 You might think that this is so common sense that it doesn’t bear mentioning, but the number of managers who fail here is surprising.
 Every review should show an accurate picture of employee performance both right now and over time.
-The reason that honesty sometimes falls by the wayside is that it can be hard to create that accurate performance picture.
+The reason that honesty sometimes falls by the wayside is that it can be hard to create an accurate performance picture.

 It’s complicated.
-An employee might regularly exceed expectations, but experience a problem that affects performance in a particular area for a limited time.
+An employee might regularly exceed expectations but experience a problem that affects performance in a particular area for a limited time.
 The natural reaction to this is to focus on the problem and not the good performance, but both are part of the situation and must be acknowledged to keep the review honest.

 3. Give Actionable Feedback

 Another challenge when it comes to fostering accountability is giving poor feedback.
 Instead of saying, “Joe, we need to see a performance improvement,” give the employee something they can actually use.
 For instance, “Joe, we’d like to see your output increased by 5% within 60 days”.
-That’s direct, actionable, and provides concrete guidance on what’s expected, when it’s expected, and what needs to be improved.
+That’s direct, actionable, and provides concrete guidance on what’s expected when it’s expected, and what needs to be improved.
 Without that sort of guidance, your employees are simply guessing at what you want and when it’s required.
 Accountability is impossible in that situation.

 Keep feedback tightly focused, relevant, and direct.
 Follow the SMART format whenever possible.
 This will require that you provide feedback in the form of a goal, and it needs to be specific, measurable, actionable, relevant, and time-bound.
-When feedback is provided via the SMART framework, it not only supports improved accountability, but it also helps bolster performance, confidence, engagement, and improves the employee’s ability to achieve the stated goal, since they know precisely what is expected of them.
+When feedback is provided via the SMART framework, it not only supports improved accountability but it also helps bolster performance, confidence, and engagement, and improves the employee’s ability to achieve the stated goal, since they know precisely what is expected of them.